The Real New Testament Church

 The primary benefit of the Eternal Covenant is twofold.
 It has provided the elect with new law and life.

-The new law of the Eternal Covenant reveals the grace of the Savior and provides guidance for holy conduct.
-In contrast, the old rule of law, the “law of sin and of death” was given to reveal the transgression of the sinner and provide boundaries for sinful conduct.
+The new law of the Eternal Covenant, the "law of God," reveals the grace of the Savior and provides guidance for holy conduct.
+In contrast, the old law of the Renovation Covenant, the "law of sin the “law of sin," was designed to reveal the transgression of the sinner and provide boundaries for sinful conduct.

 The new life associated with the Eternal Covenant is life shared with Jesus Christ, the divine mediator of the covenant.
 During this present age, it is fulfilled by instrumentality of the New Testament church through means of regeneration and spiritual birth.
 The church cooperates by grace through faith alone.